Invariant elliptic curves as attractors in the projective plane: Introduction

 where $\mbox{Jac}(f)$ denotes the Jacobian of $f$ with respect of the Lebesgue measure of $\mathbb P^2$.
 So, the hypothesis in Theorem \ref{th main} is equivalent to

-Some examples in \cite{BDM} satisfy this condition and give the first attractors in $\mathbb P^2$ with non-open basins.
-The proof of our main result is based on the study of the stable manifolds associated to $\mu_{\mathcal C}.$ They are contained in the basin of $\mathcal C.$ We show that their union has strictly positive measure.
-The ingredient is the use of quasi-conformal mappings and holomorphic motions. \\ \textbf{Acknowledgements.} I would like to thank Tien-Cuong Dinh for drawing my attention to the subjet and for his invaluable help.
+Some examples in \cite{BDM} satisfy this condition and give the first attractors in $\mathbb P^2$ with non-open basins. \\ \textbf{Acknowledgements.} I would like to thank Tien-Cuong Dinh for drawing my attention to the subjet and for his invaluable help.